graphiti-api/graphiti/guides/why.md

 ## Graphs

-You may be thinking, "OK, but REST only works for a single object.
+You may be thinking, "*OK, but REST only works for a single object.
 I'll have to make multiple requests, and be right back where I started.
-I need GraphQL to solve this problem".
+I need GraphQL to solve this problem*".

 Not true.

 Years before GraphQL came out, respected developers from different companies and backgrounds came together and began the discussion on how to improve REST APIs.
-This wasn't a project pushed by a hundred-billion dollar company, it was an organic, community-driven effort.
+This wasn't a project pushed by a hundred-billion dollar company; it was an organic, community-driven effort.
 The result was the [JSON:API](https://jsonapi.org) standard, which tackled granular queries long ago:

 > (*Quick aside: I've always found the name of this project hilariously